Barry Goldwater: Political advertising

 A Democratic campaign advertisement known as Daisy showed a young girl counting daisy petals, from one to ten.
 Immediately following this scene, a voiceover counted down from ten to one.
 The child's face was shown as a still photograph followed by images of nuclear explosions and mushroom clouds.
 The campaign advertisement ended with a plea to vote for Johnson, implying that Goldwater (though not mentioned by name) would provoke a nuclear war if elected.
 The advertisement, which featured only a few spoken words and relied on imagery for its emotional impact, was one of the most provocative in American political campaign history, and many analysts credit it as being the birth of the modern style of "negative political ads" on television.
 The ad aired only once and was immediately pulled, but it was then shown many times by local television stations covering the controversy.

 Goldwater did not have ties to the Ku Klux Klan (KKK), but he was publicly endorsed by members of the organization.
 Lyndon B. Johnson exploited this association during the elections, but Goldwater barred the KKK from supporting him and denounced them.

 Throughout the presidential campaign, Goldwater refused to appeal to racial tensions or backlash against civil rights.
 After the outbreak of the Harlem riot of 1964, Goldwater privately gathered news reporters on his campaign plane and said that if anyone attempted to sow racial violence on his political behalf, he would withdraw from the presidential race—even if it was the day before the election.

 Past comments came back to haunt Goldwater throughout the campaign.
 He had once called the Eisenhower administration "a dime-store New Deal", and the former president never fully forgave him.
 However, Eisenhower did film a television commercial with Goldwater.
 Eisenhower qualified his voting for Goldwater in November by remarking that he had voted not specifically for Goldwater, but for the Republican Party.
 In December 1961, Goldwater had told a news conference that "sometimes I think this country would be better off if we could just saw off the Eastern Seaboard and let it float out to sea."
 That comment boomeranged on him during the campaign in the form of a Johnson television commercial, as did remarks about making Social Security voluntary, and statements in Tennessee about selling the Tennessee Valley Authority, a large local New Deal employer.

 The Goldwater campaign spotlighted Ronald Reagan, who appeared in a campaign ad.
 In turn, Reagan gave a stirring, nationally televised speech, "A Time for Choosing", in support of Goldwater.
-The speech prompted Reagan to seek the California Governorship in 1966 and jump-started his political career.
-Conservative activist Phyllis Schlafly, later known for her campaign against the Equal Rights Amendment, first became known for writing a pro-Goldwater book, A Choice, Not an Echo, in which she attacked the moderate Republican establishment.